allmightychaos/allmightychaos/README.md

 - <img src="https://em-content.zobj.net/thumbs/240/apple/325/graduation-cap_1f393.png" height="20em"/> Studying computer science and software development
 - <img src="https://em-content.zobj.net/thumbs/240/whatsapp/326/globe-with-meridians_1f310.png" height="20em"/> You can access all my open-source projects here on GitHub

 Hey there!
-I started coding at ten and I haven't looked back since.
-It's been an incredible journey that has shaped me into the coder I am today: a passionate individual constantly pushing limits and evolving.
+I started coding at around the age of ten and I honestly haven't looked back since.
+It's been an incredible journey that has shaped me into the coder I am today: a passionate individual constantly pushing his limits and evolving further.

-Currently, I'm primarily focused on front-end development and design, creating unique applications that are changing the tech world.
-However, I'm never satisfied with what I know, always looking to master new skills and perfect my craft, leaving my mark on the digital landscape.
+Currently, I'm primarily focused on front-end development and design, creating unique applications that may someday have an imapct in the tech world. <br>
+However, I'm never satisfied with what I know, thus always looking to master new skills and perfect my craft.

 Hope you enjoy your stay here :)